quite/quiteabot/README.md

 - Map some Telegram userids to names in the config (actually conversation ids, but I don't think they change) (`telegramusers`)

+# Usage

+Your friend needs to:

-Telegram users need to chat up your bot with `/start`, and then message you.
+- Initially chat up your Telegram bot by its name and tell it `/start`
+- Message the bot to message you

-**quiteabot** will forward the message to the configured `xmpptarget`, resolving the name from the userid, if present in `telegramusers`.
+*quiteabot* will forward the message to the configured `xmpptarget`, resolving the name from the userid, if present in `telegramusers`.

-To send a message to a Telegram user, you send it over XMPP to the bot (`xmppuser`).
-The message must be prefixed with a `username:` from the mapping.
+To message a Telegram user, you need to:

+- Send a message over XMPP to your bot, prefixing it with a `username:` from the mapping

-Yes, the Telegram-users must initiate the conversation; that's how Telegram bots work.
+# TODO

-TODO: Can only message a user by name, so first need to stuff her into `telegramusers`.
+Can only message a user by name, so first need to stuff her into `telegramusers`.